Can You Wicca on a Budget?

 I selected a golden pencil from the pencil pack and removed the eraser.
 I topped it off with some gold glitter glue; I could use a tiny quarts, acorn, seashell or something, too-- the hollow space left by the eraser allows for a lot of potential to fasten something in.

 I filled my Earth dish with some salt and my Water dish with bluish marbles.
 I set the whole thing up.

 Wondering what I did with the wire?
 It became my athame!

-This actually would work pretty well for someone who could not have a real blade, such as teens who aren't allowed to buy or keep daggars in their rooms, parents who don't want to leave an athame lying around for young children to get their hands on, people going to public parks or living in door rooms or anywhere that a real blade might be illegal.
+This actually would work pretty well for someone who could not have a real blade, such as teens who aren't allowed to buy or keep daggers in their rooms, parents who don't want to leave an athame lying around for young children to get their hands on, people going to public parks or living in dorm rooms or anywhere that a real blade might be illegal.

 I just braided the wire and shaped this.
 How to make one?
-Well, that's another hub...
+Well, that's another article...
 I plan to do some experimenting with this new idea, so look out for it! for it.

 My Budget Wiccan Altar is All Set!

 After a day of shopping and crafting, I've got a brand new, complete Wiccan altar, for a grand total cost of $20 (plus tax).
 It's more than enough for any new Wiccan starting out and looking to begin holding rituals and daily devotionals.

 I cleansed and consecrated all of the tools and held a ritual with it-- a standard ritual format used in my coven's trad at Esbats and Sabbats, and a highly ceremonial one at that.

 This little dollar store altar worked just great, and it can work for you, too!